CALVARY BY THE SEA

 Inclusive – As a Reconciling in Christ Congregation, we continue to acknowledge that LGBTQIA+ discrimination occurs inside and outside the church.
 Therefore, we advocate for the full welcome, inclusion, equity and celebration of all sexual orientations, gender identities, and gender expressions.
 Amen for the diversity of God’s people!
 As an Ecumenical Congregation we strive for unity across various faith traditions and denominations.
 Our theological differences don’t divide us, rather they allow us to learn from one another and celebrate the unique perspectives we all bring to the table.

 Involved – As a Serving Congregation and as our sanctuary entrance states, “Beyond these doors your service begins,” so we aim to be actively involved in the care of all creation.
 Serving our island through nourishing the hungry, engaging local/global social equity and caring for the aina (the land) and all living things.
-As a Sanctuary Congregation, we continue to advocate for protection, dignity, and justice for migrants and refugees, who seek to be called travelers.
-We advocate for our island through Faith Action creating a more equitable and justice centered world.
+As a Sanctuary Congregation, we continue to advocate for protection, dignity, and justice for immigrants, migrants, and refugees, who seek to be called travelers.
+We advocate for our island through Faith Action Hawai'i and other organizations, creating a more equitable and justice centered society.

 OUR LOCATION